 In the last few years, the federal government has increased coverage of and penalties for animal fighting activities under the Animal Welfare Act, but it is still lacking in one area: the spectator.
 Spectators are not innocent bystanders; through their admission fees and wagers, they are active participants in and enablers of these cruel criminal enterprises and should be treated accordingly.
 Moreover, when a fight is raided, the organizers, promoters, trainers, and owners are able to disperse and blend into the crowd to escape arrest.

-The Animal Fighting Spectator Prohibition Act will close this loophole.
+The new law, based on provisions of the Animal Fighting Spectator Prohibition Act, will close this loophole.
 This law makes knowingly attending an animal fight punishable by fines and up to a year in prison.
-Also, recognizing that exposure to animal cruelty—especially the egregious brutality of animal fighting—can desensitize children to violence at an early age, the bills make it a separate offense, with even higher penalties, to knowingly bring a minor to such an event.
-This common-sense legislation will improve efforts to rid our communities of this cruel and dangerous crime.
+Also, recognizing that exposure to animal cruelty—especially the egregious brutality of animal fighting—can desensitize children to violence at an early age, the law makes it a separate offense, with even higher penalties, to knowingly bring a minor to such an event.